MrRedness/MrRedness/README.md

 ### Recent Work
 - I recently finished the HackGT hackathon building a live and seamless tool for notetaking and making reminders from real conversations.
+- I also won the Retro Track at the HackNC hackathon for [SlashSend](https://github.com/kevinzhxng/SlashSpend)!
 - I'm currently working on a Personal Finance app for CS2340, with collaborative goal tracking and a chatbot for intuitive use.

 <!-- ####    🔭 I’m currently working on an android app for CS2340 -->